OpenSlides/openslides-autoupdate-service/README.md

 To see a list of possible json-strings see the file internal/autoupdate/keysbuilder/keysbuilder_test.go

+There is a simpler method to request keys:

+`curl localhost:8002/system/autoupdate/keys?key1,key2`

+With this simpler method, it is not possible to request related keys.

 After the request is send, the values to the keys are returned in the form
 ```
 key1: value